Dorsey Carson, Jr.

 Lindsay and her husband, Ryan, have one daughter, Merrie Kate.
 They enjoy vacationing at Destin Beach and spending time with their extended family who live in the area.

 Susan H. Carson serves as Office Manager at the Carson Law Group, PLLC.
-She received her B.S. degree from Mississippi State University in 1994 and her M.Ed. degree from the University of Georgia in 1996.
+She received her M.Ed. degree from the University of Georgia in 1996, and her B.S. degree from Mississippi State University in 1994.
 Susan was self-employed in the field of Assistive Technology after working as an Assistive Technology Specialist, Vocational Training Instructor, Vocational Rehabilitation Counselor for the Blind, and Disability Examiner with the Mississippi Department of Rehabilitation Services.
 She also worked as a Corporate Training Specialist with Emory Healthcare and as a Vocational Evaluator at the Center for the Visually Impaired in Atlanta, Georgia.

-Since opening the Carson Law Group, PLLC, with Dorsey in November 2013, Susan has been actively involved with office organization, IT, ediscovery, file management, billing, bookkeeping, purchasing, and marketing.
+Since opening the Carson Law Group, PLLC, with Dorsey in November 2013, Susan has been actively involved with Office Management, IT, E-Discovery, Data and File Management, Bookkeeping, Billing, and Marketing.

 Susan is a Certified Rehabilitation Counselor (CRC) and holds a certification as an Assistive Technology Professional (ATP) from the Rehabilitation Engineering & Assistive Technology Society of North America.